Eboreg/de-googling/README.md

 /e/ sometimes prompts you to install an OS update, which you of course should.
 However, this also automatically encrypts the Data partition, making you lose your sweet root privileges.
 So, whenever it wants to update, do this:

-1. Manually back up any images, documents, etc that you want to keep
+1. Manually back up any images, documents, etc that you want to keep (I prefer to do this by `adb shell`:ing into the device and adding them to a ZIP archive on the SD card, as this is probably the fastest and most reliable method)
 2. Boot to recovery (TWRP)
 3. Do a backup of the Data partition, preferably to external SD card
 4. Reboot and let it upgrade and encrypt
 5. Reboot to recovery; /e/ will probably have installed its own recovery now, just to fuck with you; in that case, reinstall TWRP as per above (using Heimdall), and boot to recovery again
 6. Wipe Data partition, possibly you need to reboot once more
-7. Re-install Magisk and `Disable_Dm-Verity_ForceEncrypt_quota_11.02.2020.zip` (in that order) as per above (`adb push`, `adb shell twrp install`)
+7. Re-install Magisk as per above (`adb push`, `adb shell twrp install`)
+8. Re-install `Disable_Dm-Verity_ForceEncrypt_quota_11.02.2020.zip` as per above (`adb push`, `adb shell twrp install`)
-8. Restore backup of Data
+9. Restore backup of Data
-9. Reboot
+10. Reboot
-10. Restore backup from (1)
+11. Restore backup from (1)
-11. You're now updated and rooted! \o/
+12. You're now updated and rooted! \o/

 ## Replacing Google